chrisbarrett/spacemacs-layers/README.md

 Clone this repo, then, while clutching a crucifix, run `make`.

-I only support the current version of Spacemacs on the `master` branch.
-If you use `develop` with this config you're living dangerously.
+~~I only support the current version of Spacemacs on the `master` branch.
+If you use `develop` with this config you're living dangerously.~~

+This is currently based on develop, because the Spacemacs maintainers think having a develop branch that everyone has to use is somehow better than having focused topic branches on top of master. ¯\_(ツ)_/¯

 [conf_layers]: https://github.com/syl20bnr/spacemacs/blob/master/doc/DOCUMENTATION.org#configuration-layers
 [spacemacs]: https://github.com/syl20bnr/spacemacs